syncfusion-content/maui-docs/MAUI/Expander/overview.md

 ## Key features

-* Expand and collapse: Easily expand the content to reveal more information or collapse it to conserve space within the user interface.
+* `Expand and collapse`: Easily expand the content to reveal more information or collapse it to conserve space within the user interface.

-* Header and content customization: Customize the header and content views by adding icons, images, or any other UI element to provide a rich and dynamic user experience.
+* `Header and content customization`: Customize the header and content views by adding icons, images, or any other UI element to provide a rich and dynamic user experience.

-* Animation: Use animations and effects to enhance the visual appeal and interactivity of the expand and collapse functionality.
+* `Animation`: Use animations and effects to enhance the visual appeal and interactivity of the expand and collapse functionality.